linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 ##### PRESENTATION M.H.
 RASMUSSEN
 Whenever one defines the actual room, building, chair, or anything (namely, the things that have actual physical presence in our surrounding environment), this definition follows a certain vocabulary or ontology (see assignment 1).
 Such ontologies and vocabularies can be defined using the Web Ontology Language (OWL) and RDF Schema (RDFS).
 Assignment 2 focused on defining such ontologies.

-Data defined in correspondence with an ontology are called ‘instance data’ or ‘individuals’.
+Data defined in correspondence with an ontology are called 'instance data' or 'individuals'.
 They are represented as an RDF graph (see graph in assignment 1).
-Together, the ontology and the data constitute a ‘knowledge graph’.
+Together, the ontology and the data constitute a 'knowledge graph'.
 In this assignment, we will make such data for the current building or room.

 ### Task 3.1
-Open the sample data file (todaysroom.ttl) in NotePad and explore what is already defined.
+Open the sample data file ([todaysroom.ttl](../data/introToLinkedData-Exercises/todaysroom.ttl)) in NotePad and explore what is already defined.
 Describe with your own words what the file contains.
 Relate it to the ontology and the previous discussions on vocabulary vs. data.

 ```
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>